civiform/docs/docs/it-manual/sre-playbook/database-disaster-recovery.md

 ![pgadmin-backup](../assets/pgadmin-backup.png)

 3. Pick any file name.
 All of the options can be left as default.
+If you'd like to only download some of the data, you can select which tables to download in the `Objects` tab.
 Note that this saves the file locally inside the pgadmin container.

 ![pgadmin-backup-filename](../assets/pgadmin-backup-filename.png)